arlac77/repository-provider/README.md

 ## optionJSON

-create json based on present options.
+Create json based on present options.
 In other words only produce key value pairs if value is defined.

 ### Parameters